auth0/docs/articles/users/search.md

 * Operations that require immediate consistency - please use the [Users by Email endpoint](#users-by-email) or the [Users by ID endpoint](#users-by-id) for such actions
 * User exports - please use the [User Export endpoint](#user-export) for such actions
-* Operations that require user search as part of the Authentication Pipeline - please use the [Users by Email endpoint](#users-by-email) or the [Users by ID endpoint](#users-by-id) for such actions
+* Operations that require user search as part of authentication processes - please use the [Users by Email endpoint](#users-by-email) or the [Users by ID endpoint](#users-by-id) for such actions
 * Searching for Users for [Account Linking](/link-accounts) by Email - please use the [Users by Email endpoint](#users-by-email) for such actions

 ## Users by ID